telerik/ajax-docs/controls/grid/appearance-and-styling/skins.md

 ## Creating Custom Skins for RadGrid

 A developer can create custom skins to use in **RadGrid**.
-They are not embedded so the control cannot register them automatically.If you use a custom skin you need to set the **Skin** property, and the **EnableEmbeddedSkins** property of the control to **false**.
-If you do not do so, the following exception will be thrown saying that there is no embedded skin matching the**Skin** property:
+They are not embedded so the control cannot register them automatically.
+If you use a custom skin you need to set the **Skin** property, and the **EnableEmbeddedSkins** property of the control to **false**.
+If you do not do so, the following exception will be thrown saying that there is no embedded skin matching the **Skin** property:

-* Telerik.Web.UI.RadGrid with ID='RadGrid1' was unable to find embedded skin with name **'MySkin'**.
+> Telerik.Web.UI.RadGrid with ID='RadGrid1' was unable to find embedded skin with name **'MySkin'**.
 Please, make sure that you spelled the skin name correctly, or if you want to use a custom skin, set EnableEmbeddedSkins=false. *

-**RadGrid with**
+By default, **RadGrid** expects the icons for its various action buttons to be part of the custom skin's stylesheet.
+This is the most common and recommended approach.
+Usually, all icons are part of a single sprite image, although this is not a requirement and you can point the resspective CSS rules to individual images.

-By default, **RadGrid** expects the icons for its various action buttons to be part of the CSS skin's styles.
-Usually, all icons are part of a single sprite image, although this is not a requirement.
-However, you can also use separate icons, which are not part of the skin's styles.
+Alternatively, you can use separate icons, which are not part of the skin's styles.
 In order to set the filtering/sorting/paging/expand/collapse images and the data editing images (edit/update/delete/add record/refresh), you can create your own images and set the path to them through the **ImagesPath** property of **RadGrid**.
-Note that the names of these images should match those for the predefined skins(**Table 2**) in order to be referenced properly from the folder pointed through the **ImagesPath** property.
-Below is a list of those images:
+In order to be referenced properly, the names of these images should match those for the predefined skins (see the list below).

 **Filtering images**